 3. What are some typical fuel consumption gains when an EIS is used?

 Typically a 10-15% fuel reduction can be expected is when using one EIS.
 At higher altitudes, the fuel reduction improves even more, in some cases as much as 30%.
 Also, we have recorded typical gains of an additional five horsepower on 4-cylinder Lycoming engines at low altitudes.
 At higher altitudes, the horsepower gain increases even more.
 (High altitude refers to cruising altitudes of 10,000 feet or more).
 There are several pilot reports that are being collected in the Testimonial section of the Electroair website with data showing substantial performance improvement.

 4. What are the voltage requirements to start and run the EIS?

 5. Where should the coils and controller mount?

 The coils are designed to mount on the engine side of the fire wall.
 The controller is designed for the cabin side - cool side.
-The MAP sensor can be mounted on either firewall or with the controller.
+The MAP sensor can be mounted with the controller.

 6. Is a back-up battery required if I run two EIS units?